tatianegercina/FinTech/01-Lesson-Plans/02-Python/2/LessonPlan.md

   What are my last five items on the list?
   ['eggs', 'apples', 'cinnamon', 'sugar', 'milk']

-  What are is every other item on the list, starting from the second item?
+  What is every other item on the list, starting from the second item?
   ['butter', 'apples', 'sugar']
   ```